embedded-machine-learning/scripts-and-guides/guides/compile_armnn.md

-<h1>Guide to compile Armnn from source with Pyarmnn as an option </h1>
+# Guide to compile Armnn from source with Pyarmnn as an option

 This guides structure is based on other guides.
 None of the existing guides worked out of the box, so we found the need to write our own.
 Some commands were copied, many, especially in the later parts, werde modified to fit our needs.